-According to the British Chiropractic Association (BCA), four out of five people suffer from lower back pain.
+According to the British Chiropractic Association (BCA), more than four out of five people suffer or have previously suffered from back or neck pain.

 The BCA also suggests that long car journeys aggravate the problem and that drivers can do much more to help themselves when sitting inside their car.